Security and Privacy Issues in Deep Learning

-An adversarial transformation network (ATN)~\citep{baluja2017adversarial} is another targeted attack method.
-An ATN is a neural network trained to generate a targeted adversarial examples with minimal modification from the original input, making it hard to differentiate from the clean examples.
+where $\tilde{x}_{N}$ is the intermediate result at the N\textsuperscript{th} iteration.
+This method processes new generations more quickly and has a higher success rate.

-Beyond adding different noise values per input for misclassification, universal adversarial perturbations~\citep{moosavi2017universal} show the presence of universal (image-agnostic) perturbation vectors that cause all natural images in a dataset to be misclassified at a high probability.
-The main focus of the paper is to find a perturbation vector $v \in \mathbb{R}^{d}$ that tricks the samples in the dataset.
-Here, $\mu$ represents the dataset that contains all of the samples.
+Noise added to the input data naturally promotes misclassification. \textit{Universal adversarial perturbations}~\citep{moosavi2017universal} are image-agnostic perturbation vectors that have a high probability of misclassification with respect to natural images.
+Supposing a perturbation vector $n \in \mathbb{R}^{I^h \times J^w \times K^c}$ perturbs the samples in the dataset and that $\mathcal{X}$ represents the dataset containing the samples,